Wright's Automatic Machinery Company

-Wright's Automatic Machinery Company, also known as Wright Machinery Company and Wright's Automatic Tobacco Packing Machine Company, is a historic machine factory located at Durham, Durham County, North Carolina.
+Wright's Automatic Machinery Company, also known as Wright Machinery Company and Wright's Automatic Tobacco Packing Machine Company, is a historic machine factory located at Durham, North Carolina.

 History

-It was built in 1942, and is a two-story, square Modern Movement style stuccoed brick factory building.
+It was built in 1942, and is a two-story, square, modern architecture style, stuccoed brick factory building.
 It features a wide ribbon of glass block underscored by a continuous concrete sill stretches across the facade at each story and recessed double-leaf entrances set into cast-concrete peaked surrounds.

 Construction

 The building was constructed by the Defense Plant Corporation during World War II to support the manufacturing of gunfire control equipment for the United States Navy.

 Later it was used to build precision instruments here for the U. S. military and later for the National Aeronautics and Space Administration.
 It was listed on the National Register of Historic Places in 2012.